mrkraimer/testDatabaseCPP/README.md

 # testDatabaseCPP

-This contains code similar to exampleCPP/database
+This contains code to test IOC databases.

+In particular it has an exampleDatabase that adds to epics-base records for every possible DBF type.

+It also has example that has client code to tests every record type in the exampleDatabase.

 ## Building